 I use these oils because nostril skin is soooooo very sensitive and these oils are the best… I initially tried olive oil, but it can have a little “sting” to it on sensitive skin.
 Although, I have never had a problem using it on facial skin.

-I recently read a blog post about a couple who moved to a Caribbean Island and she was so excited about island living that she decided to just wear her (wet) bathing suit – ALL THE TIME!
-After a few weeks, she ended up with a vicious skin rash (like diaper rash!) all over her inner thighs, her lady parts and her butt! (ugh… I can’t imagine!)
-She was literally crying from discomfort and could barely walk and I thought that she really could have gotten relief and healed her skin faster with some of my Super Sensitive Skin Balm!! 🙂
+I recently read a blog post about a couple who moved to a Caribbean Island and she told the story about how, at first, she was so excited about island living that she decided to just wear her (wet) bathing suit – ALL THE TIME!
+After a few weeks, she ended up with a vicious skin rash (like diaper rash!) all over her inner thighs, her lady parts and her backside! (ugh… I can’t imagine!)
+She was literally crying from discomfort and could barely walk and I thought that she really could have gotten relief and healed her skin faster with some of my Super Sensitive Skin Balm!! 😊

 3. Shea Butter Balm